-Regardless of previous experience, children have potential for growth and change.
-Pebbles Care exists to nurture and develop, so that any child welcomed into our care will have the opportunity to flourish.
+Regardless of previous experience, children and young people have potential for growth and change.
+Pebbles Care exists to nurture and develop, so that any young person welcomed into our care will have the opportunity to flourish.
 Our therapeutic practice is based upon a belief that those we care for should experience a sense of belonging underpinned by an approach we refer to as 'Therapeutic Parenting'.